Apollo Nida’s Fiancee, Sherien Almufti, Cozies Up To Phaedra Parks’ Enemy, Kandi Burruss’ Mom Mama Joyce

 Many people left comments regarding Sherien cozying up to Mama Joyce.
 Several people warned Sherien to be wary of Kandi’s mom.
 One person described Mama Joyce as “a snake.”

-“gwenny50: Mamma Joyce was nice because she is a snake too ????”
+“gwenny50: Mamma Joyce was nice because she is a snake too????”

 Another person told Sherien that although Mama Joyce was nice to her face, she probably talked badly about her later on.